safespring/docs/content/new/migrate-from-legacy.md

 10. After a couple of days of running in the new instance, don't forget to remove the old instance, including the created volume snapshot and volume in the legacy platform.

 ## Case two
-When an instance is already booting from a volume, it is simpler and you can skip step 2 and 3 in the listing above and only shut off the instance and start from step 4 in the listing above, and then continue following the same instructions.
+When an instance is already booting from a volume, it is simpler and you can skip step 2 and 3 in the listing above and only shut off the instance and start from step 4, and then continue following the same instructions.

 ## How to set the metadata tag for migration